-Avoidable Mistakes in Fiction Writing
+Avoidable Mistakes in Writing Fiction

 Too Many Characters

 When a novice is writing a short story or a book of fiction for the first time, they often try to put too many characters in the first few pages.
-Each character needs to be developed, and reading a book where the first couple of pages has four or five character introduced is ineffective.
+Each character needs to be developed, and reading a book where the first couple of pages has four or five characters introduced is ineffective.
 There is obviously too much detail for the reader to assimilate in such a short space.
-Aim for a solid opening scene, and it is relatively simple to focus on just one or possible two characters in the first few pages.
+Aim for a solid opening scene, and it is relatively simple to focus on just one or possibly two characters in the first few pages.

 As you describe the scene, you can also focus on an action, which is one way to introduce your characters more slowly.
 This gives the reader time to picture the scene, begin to know the character or characters and have an idea as to the theme of the story.

-It might help you to write short vignettes of a conversation, or an action scene.
-Evaluate what you have written, and if you are satisfied move on to the next scene.
+It might help you to write short vignettes of a conversation or an action scene.
+Evaluate what you have written and if you are satisfied move on to the next scene.

 Avoid Using too Many Points